Metacello/metacello/docs/MetacelloScriptingAPI.md

 ```

 Or you can specify a block to be evaluated against the `proposedVersion`
-and answer `false` if you want to disallow the upgrade:
+and answer `true` to allow limited upgrades:

 ```Smalltalk
 Metacello new